wheresrhys/fetch-mock/README.md

 # fetch-mock [![Build Status](https://travis-ci.org/wheresrhys/fetch-mock.svg?branch=master)](https://travis-ci.org/wheresrhys/fetch-mock)
-Mock http requests made using fetch (or [isomorphic-fetch](https://www.npmjs.com/package/isomorphic-fetch)).
+Mock http requests made using fetch (or [isomorphic-fetch](https://www.npmjs.com/package/isomorphic-fetch)) in nodejs or the browser (including web workers and service workers)

 As well as shorthand methods for the simplest use cases, it offers a flexible API for customising all aspects of mocking behaviour.

 ## Installation and usage